 The Cost of Living Adjustment may be increased up to the maximum of three percent (3%) by applying accumulated adjustments carried forward from those years where the increase in the reported cost of living exceeded three percent.
-Effective April 1, 2013, for benefit recipients who began receiving benefits on or before April 1, 1985, their allowances will be increased by a 3.0% COLA, with 1.0% deducted from their COLA banks.
-For benefit recipients who began or will begin receiving benefits on April 2, 1985 through April 1, 2013, their allowances will be increased by 2.0% with no reduction in their COLA banks, since their COLA banks are presently at zero.
+Effective April 1, 2014, for benefit recipients who began receiving benefits on or before April 1, 1985, their allowances will be increased by a 3.0% COLA, with 0.5% deducted from their COLA banks.
+For benefit recipients who began or will begin receiving benefits on April 2, 1985 through April 1, 2014, their allowances will be increased by 2.5% with no reduction in their COLA banks, since their COLA banks are presently at zero.

 Health benefits for retired employees have been funded by the Plan in the past.
 Reimbursements of retiree medical costs paid by the County of Mendocino were made in the past from a MCERA account established with "excess earnings" as allowed under the CERL and intended to represent a retiree medical account under section 401(h) of the Internal Revenue Code.
-There were no amounts paid from the retiree medical account during the year ended June 30, 2013.
-MCERA filed an application with the Internal Revenue Service (IRS) in January 2011 for a determination letter as to the tax qualified status of the system and also filed under the IRS voluntary correction program (VCP) procedure.
-The IRS is reviewing these applications and under its normal process will respond to MCERA regarding its filings.
-Any issues regarding compliance of the retiree medical account with Internal Revenue Code section 401(h) are included in the IRS review and will be addressed as part of that process.
+There were no amounts paid from the retiree medical account during the year ended June 30, 2014.
+On January 28, 2011 MCERA filed under the IRS voluntary correction program (VCP) procedure to correct past issues in the funding of health benefits for retired employees.
+The IRS reviewed this application and issued a compliance statement dated January 29, 2014 approving of the VCP procedure submitted by MCERA.